karina-rodriguez/2024-XR-interoperability/episodes/introduction.Rmd

 ::::::::::::::::::::::::::::::::::::: challenge

-## Challenge 1: What is an XR experience?
+## Challenge: What is an XR experience?

 Explore which of the following could be consider an XR experience?